 Frequently Asked Questions

 Deciding to see a Counsellor is a very positive move.
 Now you have made that decision, you will probably find yourself asking lots of questions.
 Don’t worry!
-We have provided the answers to as many questions as we can, coming from real people who also had the same initial concerns.
-If you have a question that is not listed, please get in touch so that we can reassure you.
+I have provided the answers to as many questions as I can, coming from real people who also had the same initial concerns.
+If you have a question that is not listed, please get in touch using the Contact Form so that I can reassure you.

 A ‘counselling contract’ (or a ‘counselling agreement’) is a mutual agreement between the counsellor and the client in which the outline of the therapeutic working alliance is presented.